 If you are a transfer student who has been a California resident for at least one year prior to September 20 for Fall semester or January 25 for Spring semester, you may be considered a resident for tuition purposes.
 You must have citizenship, legal immigration or visa status in the U.S. and demonstrate you intend to make California your permanent home to be considered a California resident.

-If you are an undocumented student and meet the following requirements, you can be considered a California resident for tuition purposes — according to California Assembly Bill 540 (AB 540) which became law in 2001:
+If you are an undocumented student and meet the following requirements, you can be considered a California resident for tuition purposes — according to California Assembly Bill 540 (AB 540) which became law in 2001.
+Please go to the Dream Resource Center website for more information.

-If you are a nonresident of California, an out-of-state or international student, you pay additional tuition fees of $396 per unit or fractional unit (Fall 2017).
+If you are a nonresident of California, an out-of-state or international student, you pay additional tuition fees of $396 per unit or fractional unit.

 For more information about tuition and fees, visit bursar.sfsu.edu/students_services.